-People addicted to Meth almost always require a long term residential treatment program of at least 8 weeks or more.
+People addicted to meth almost always require a long-term residential treatment program of at least eight weeks or more.

-    Although recovery is possible, it is not easy.
+Although recovery is certainly possible, it isn’t easy.
 The cravings for methamphetamine are intense.
-People with addiction to

-    methamphetamine typically need intensive residential drug treatment as they begin the road to recovery.
+People with an addiction to methamphetamine typically need intensive residential drug treatment as they begin the road to recovery.

-    At Gulf Breeze Recovery we recognize the special care needed for someone with an methamphetamine addiction.
-Our staff is

-    trained for methamphetamine recovery and we can help you or someone you love find health and recovery.
+At Gulf Breeze Recovery, we recognize the special care needed for someone with a methamphetamine addiction.
+Our staff is trained for meth recovery and we can help you or someone you love find health and recovery.

 Get the Help You Need Today At Gulf Breeze Recovery in Florida